-Note to Reporters: Colorado State University is providing the following list of experts and events as a resource for media during 104th National Western Stock Show, Jan.
-9-24, at the National Western Complex, 4655 Humboldt St., Denver.
-The contact information for experts is intended to provide resources to reporters and editors and is not intended as contact information for the public.
+Note to Reporters: Colorado State University is providing the following list of experts and events as a resource for media during the 105th National Western Stock Show, Jan.
+8-23, at the National Western Complex, 4655 Humboldt St., Denver.
+Contact information for experts is intended to provide resources to reporters and editors and is not intended as contact information for the public.

 CSU Day at the Stock Show

 Colorado State University Day at the Stock Show is Saturday, Jan.
-16. The day includes rodeos, a Department of Animal Sciences social, CSU mutton busters and giveaways.
-Alumni and friends of the university are invited to stop by the CSU booth on the third floor of the Hall of Education for pictures with CAM the Ram, plus educational information from various campus departments and giveaways.
+15. The day includes rodeos, a Department of Animal Sciences Social and Livestock Leader of the Year presentation, CSU mutton busters and giveaways.
+Alumni and friends of the university are invited to stop by the CSU booth on the third floor of the Hall of Education for pictures with CAM the Ram and enjoy educational information from various campus departments and giveaways.
 CSU Day at the National Western Stock Show is a celebration of Western heritage and Ram pride.
-For more information, contact Paul Wolansky at (303) 376-2128 or email@example.com.
+For more information, contact Paul Wolansky at (303) 376-2128 or firstname.lastname@example.org.

 CSU Booth at the Stock Show

-Colorado State University will showcase a variety of programs and projects during the Stock Show at a newly redesigned booth, located on the third floor of the Hall of Education.
-Among the exhibitors: Admissions, Ag Day, Alumni, Athletics, College of Agricultural Sciences, College of Veterinary Medicine and Biomedical Sciences, CSU Global, Extension, 4-H, and Office of Outreach and Strategic Partnerships.
+Colorado State University will showcase a variety of programs and projects during the Stock Show at a newly redesigned booth located on the third floor of the Hall of Education.
+Among the exhibitors: Access Center, Admissions, Alumni, Athletics, Career Center, College of Agricultural Sciences, Continuing Education, CSU Global, Equine Sciences, Extension, University Advancement and Warner College of Natural Resources.
 For more information, contact Jim Beers at (970) 491-6401 or Jim.Beers@colostate.edu.

-Colorado State University will host the Ag Adventure at Children’s Ranchland exhibit.
-The exhibit, located on the third floor of the Hall of Education next to the CSU booth, will have various features to teach children about animal husbandry and agriculture.
+Colorado State University will host the Ag Adventure exhibit from Jan.
+8-23.
+The exhibit, located on the third floor of the Hall of Education across from the CSU booth, will have various features to teach children about animal husbandry and agriculture.
 Guided tours are planned for children and their parents during weekends and other busy times at the Stock Show.
 For more information, contact Jim Beers at (970) 491-6401 or Jim.Beers@colostate.edu.

 Stock Show Weather

-Renee Rondeau, ecologist with CSU’s Colorado Natural Heritage Program, can discuss how the economic value of native range is critical to a productive ranch and native range is critical to species biodiversity.
-The Colorado Natural Heritage Program is conducting a biological inventory in southeastern Colorado and has visited more than 30 ranches and is working with landowners to conserve the state’s unique biodiversity.
+Renee Rondeau, ecologist with CSU’s Colorado Natural Heritage Program, can discuss how the economic value of native range and critical to a productive ranch and native range is critical to species biodiversity.
+The Colorado Natural Heritage Program, which is conducting a biological inventory in southeastern Colorado, has visited more than 30 ranches and is working with landowners to conserve the state’s unique biodiversity.
 Additionally, Rondeau has worked with the Colorado Beef Council and the Colorado Cattlemen’s Association and can talk about the values of producers to Colorado’s economy, biodiversity and production.
 To speak with Rondeau, contact Kimberly Sorensen at (970) 491-0757 or Kimberly.Sorensen@colostate.edu.